arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-you-cant-import-a-template-in-Arduino-Cloud.md

 ---
-title: "If you can't import Arduino Cloud Templates"
+title: "If you can't import a template in Arduino Cloud"
 id: 4408887422994
 ---

-This guide aims to help you tackle common issues with [Arduino Cloud Templates](https://app.arduino.cc/templates)
+Learn what to do if you experience a problem when importing [IoT Templates in Arduino Cloud](https://app.arduino.cc/templates).

+In this article:

 * [If the Import Template button is disabled](#button-disabled)
 * [Dealing with Library Conflicts](#conflict)